zanawar/eth-transaction-proxy/README.md

 ```

+An example implementation of the Transaction Proxy, exposed through a Web API using Azure Functions is included in the `implementation/functions` folder of the repository.

 # Project Structure
 - src: Transaction Proxy library source code
 - test: Code modules to test the different features of the Transaction Proxy library